The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Horror (Reviewed)

-The Witch is one of the more unique horror movies I've seen in a long time.
+The Witch is one of the most unique horror movies I've seen in a long time.
 The premise and the setting demand a lot from its actors and script to be convincing, and it delivers!
 The drama is tense and unsettling with the film constantly building towards the finale, which still manages to be just as intense and subtle as the rest of the movie.

 Frankenhooker (1990)